-Covert mode could be used to conduct a covert search by connecting the concealed antenna and then hiding the unit in, for example, a jacket pocket, walking around the room and relying on the haptic feedback for alerts.
+Covert Mode can be used to conduct a covert search by connecting the Concealed Antenna and then hiding the unit in, for example, a jacket pocket while walking around the room, and relying on the haptic feedback for alerts.
+Covert Mode can be initiated by attaching the Cover Mode antenna automatically or from the settings menu.